-The fuel tank is cut open and previous coatings and sludge are removed.
+The fuel tank is cut open and any previous coatings and sludge are removed.

 Any plastic parts in the tank are removed and replaced with manufactured metal fittings.

-Shot blasting is done to give the tank a rough surface and get rid of all rust.
-The blasted tank is inspected to make sure all rust is removed.
+Shot blasting is done to give the tank a rough surface and to get rid of all rust.
+The blasted tank is inspected to make sure that all rust is removed.

 Any large holes are closed and badly corroded sheet metal is replaced.